History of the Philippines: Cebu (historical polity)

 A picture of a Bronze Image of the Hindu God Shiva (lost during World War 2), found at Mactan-Cebu.
 It shows how the culture of the area was Hindu and Indianized.

 The Kingdom of Cebu was a precolonial state.
-It was founded by Sri Lumay otherwise known as Rajamuda Lumaya, who was a half Malay half Tamil (South Indian) from Sumatra.
+It was founded by Sri Lumay otherwise known as Rajamuda Lumaya, who was a half Malay half Tamil (South Indian) from the island of Sumatra, a colony of Rajendra I's Indian-Tamil conquest of Southeast Asia.
 The Chinese recorded the name of the Rajahanate of Cebu as 'Sokbu' (束務) in Hokkien or 'Suwu' in Mandarin.
 A kingdom of the same name as Suwu was mentioned to have existed as early as the year 1225, according to the Chinese Annals the Zhufan Zhi (諸蕃志) and the later 17th Century Chinese traders to the Philippines referred to Cebu using the same term, it is thus presumed to be the same location.
-The Indianized royalty of Cebu ruled the native Cebuano people from the Sanskrit-labeled capital, Singhapala which is Sanskrit for "Lion City", the same root words as with the modern city-state of Singapore.
+The Indianized royalty of Cebu ruled the native Cebuano people from the Tamil-Sanskrit labeled capital, Singhapala (சிங்கப்பூர்) which is Tamil-Sanskrit for "Lion City", the same root words as with the modern city-state of Singapore.
 This rajahnate warred against the 'magalos' (slave traders) of Maguindanao and had an alliance with the Rajahnate of Butuan and Indianized Kutai in South Borneo, before it was weakened by the insurrection of Datu Lapulapu.
 The kingdom enjoyed the diplomatic recognition of Thailand as observed by Ferdinand Magellan's expedition which noted an embassy borne by a ship from Siam (Thailand) that had landed at the Rajahnate and had tributes meant for Rajah Humabon.
 Goods exported from Cebu include: rice, millet, panicum, maize, figs, oranges, lemons, sugar-canes, cocos, gourds, ginger, honey, and other such things; also palm-wine and some gold.